 Get your free wellness tips and perspective with our monthly newsletter!

-Ryan is the Business Development Lead at MyWellbeing.
+Ryan is former Head of Growth.
 At MyWellbeing, he helps providers get matched with clients through their unique matchmaking directory.
 Prior to MyWellbeing, he was the founder of Kontess, an edtech solution for universities, which was acquired in 2021.
-He has worked with small businesses and startups alike to help them increase revenue and reach more potential customers through the use of sales and marketing through his agency, Real Recurring Revenue.
+He has worked with small businesses and startups alike to help them increase revenue and reach more potential customers through the use of sales and marketing at his agency, Rex Marketing & CX.